As you know, I lived in a diet mentality and dealt with an eating disorder for 10 years and it was a real fucking ordeal.

 And if that salad was not balanced from a macronutrient standpoint then buckle up because you are about to get on a hunger hormone rollercoaster ride that’s headed straight for bingesville.

-Look, I’m not shitting on salads, you guys know I love salads.
-And please don’t get me wrong.
-Occasionally using food as a reward or to celebrate life isn’t a bad thing either.
+Look, I'm not shitting on salads, you guys know I love salads.
+And please don't get me wrong.
+Occasionally using food as a reward or to celebrate life or sooth feelings isn't a bad thing in and of itself.

 Cake on birthdays and wedding days, drinks on a Friday after final exams or a big work deadline that’s alllll good and part of a healthy balance lifestyle.